New Orleans Red Beans & Rice

 Optional seasonings.
 Some folks like to add cumin an/or chile powder, parsley is common, and cilantro is often used.
 Worcestershire is occasionally added too.

 2) With a ladle or a large spoon, mash about 20% of the beans against the bottom or side of the pot.
-Remove the bay leaves and ham bone and toss them.
+Remove the bay leaves and hock.
+Peel any meat you can get off the hock and toss it back in, discard the bone and bay leaf.
 Taste and adjust the salt, vinegar, and hot sauce to your preference.
 Turn to low.
 If you're going to brighten it with fresh chopped peppers, now's the time to add them.

-3) Prepare the rice as described in my article The Zen of Rice.
+3) Prepare the rice as described in my article The Science of Rice.

 4) Spoon the rice in the center of a plate, top with the stew, and garnish.